The European Artificial Intelligence Board (the "AI Board") is a key advisory body that was created by the AI Act, which took effect on 1 August 2024.

 Through its work, the European Artificial Intelligence Board supports the development of a coherent and forward-looking AI policy framework, ensuring that AI technologies benefit all European citizens while upholding the highest standards of safety and ethics.

-Visit the Register of Commission Expert Groups and Other Similar Entities to find the agenda, the list of participants and the minutes of the meeting.
+Visit the Register of Commission Expert Groups and Other Similar Entities to find the agenda, the list of participants and the minutes of the meetings.

 Related Content